-(4) Except as provided in Article X, Section 5, Subsection (5)(a), the Legislature may not impose a tax for the purpose of a political subdivision of the State, but may by statute authorize political subdivisions of the State to assess and collect taxes for their own purposes.
+(4) Except as provided in Article X, Section 5, Subsection (5)(a), the Legislature {.
+No bill providing for a tax increase may pass without the assent of two-thirds of all members elected to each house, regardless of whether the bill also provides for a decrease in another tax.} may not impose a tax for the purpose of a political subdivision of the State, but may by statute authorize political subdivisions of the State to assess and collect taxes for their own purposes.

-(5) [All revenue] Revenue from taxes on intangible property or from a tax on income [shall] may be used only:
+(5) All revenue from taxes on intangible property or from a tax on income shall be used:

-(a) to support the systems of public education and higher education as defined in

-Article X, Section 2; {and}or
+(a) to support the systems of public education and higher education as defined in Article X, Section 2[-]; and